woguta/Bacterial-WGS/Illumina.md

 done
 ```

-iv) Extracting the annotated_variants from snpsift.txt
+iv) Extracting the annotated_variants from snpsift.txt using R

 ```
 #!usr/bin/bashrc -l